mojaloop/ml-testing-toolkit/documents/User-Guide-Mojaloop-Testing-Toolkit.md

 ##### 7.3.3 Scripts

 The **Scripts** tab allows you to use postman like pre request and test scripts.
 Make sure that advanced features options is enabled.

+You can write scripts in two formats.

+- **Postman Script:**

+  If you select postman script option, you can use the same functions like pm.sendRequest as in postman.
+This option is usefull when you want to convert your existing postman tests to testing toolkit format.
   - pm.test - not supported - Use Testing Toolkit Tests for this purpose.
 In **Tests** You could use values stored in the environment.
 To access thoes values use environment.'key'
   - pm.response - to get the response object outside pm.sendRequest use pm.response.body not pm.response.json()
   - everything else should work the same way is in postman

+- **Java Script:**

+  If you want advanced features and flexibility, you can select javascript option.
+This option enables you to write the scripts in javascript format and you can use the following functions.
+  - **console.log** - function
+  - **axios** - functions (async)
+  - **response** - variable
+  - **environment** - variable

 ![Sample Pre Request and Post Request Scripts](/assets/images/test-case-editor-scripts.png)